A1 = 4 levels with Inspire 1 = 96 hours

 Ask politely;

-Exchange basic personal information (age, nationality, profession);
+Exchange basic personal information;

 Say where you are from and where you live;